Exifers/Libtree/README.txt

 == How to use Tiger Compiler ? ==
 The binary 'tc' reads Tiger source code on standard input.

+== Testsuite ==
+This project comports a testsuite.
+Type 'make check' to run it.

 == Licence ==
 You're free to copy, share, reuse this code the way you want.